ErikMinekus/sm-ripext/curl/tests/FILEFORMAT.md

     Accept-Encoding
     %endif

-It can also check for the inversed condition, so if the feature us *not* set by the use of an exclamation mark:
+It can also check for the inverse condition, so if the feature is *not* set by the use of an exclamation mark:

     %if !brotli